sency-ai/smkit-ui-flutter-demo/docs/startCustomizedAssessment.md

 # Start Customized Assessment Guide

-This guide explains how to start a customized assessment using the `flutter_smkit_ui` plugin.
+This guide explains how to start a customized assessment using the `flutter_smkit_ui` plugin (v1.2.8).

 ## Step-by-Step: Starting a Customized Assessment